AlekseiZhuravlev/alekseizhuravlev.github.io/content/project/hand_reconstruction/index.md

 <div style="text-align: justify">

 This work addresses the problem of reconstructing an animatable avatar of a human hand from a collection of images of a user performing a sequence of gestures.
-The model can capture accurate hand shape and appearance and generalize to various hand subjects.
+Our model can capture accurate hand shape and appearance and generalize to various hand subjects.
-For a 3D point, our framework can apply two types of warping: zero-pose canonical space and UV space.
+For a 3D point, we can apply two types of warping: zero-pose canonical space and UV space.
 The encoded coordinates are then passed to a NeRF which outputs the expected color and density.
 We demonstrate that our model can accurately reconstruct a dynamic hand from monocular or multi-view sequences, achieving high visual quality on Interhand2.6m dataset.
 </div>